marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ## Production Environment Deployment <a name="ProductionEnvironmentDeployment"></a>
-The same we did on the [Testing Environment Deployment ](#TestingEnvironmentDeployment) we will make now on the production environment.
+The same what we did on the [Testing Environment Deployment ](#TestingEnvironmentDeployment) we also do now on the production environment.
 But we configure the promotion tag `promotePRD` in the deployment configuration.

 ```bash